-Often high protein diets (especially those designed for weight loss) require you to eat copious amounts of animal products with little fruits, vegetables or legumes for fiber and nutrients.
-The eating of way too much dairy and meat often results in bad skin, lactose intolerance, and chronic inflammation in general – not good, especially when your reasons for cutting down on the carbs is to actually look and feel healthier!
+Often high protein diets (especially those designed for weight loss) require you to eat copious amounts of animal products with little fruits, vegetables or legumes for fibre and nutrients.
+The eating of way too much dairy and meat often results in bad skin, lactose intolerance, and chronic inflammation in general.
+Not good, especially when your reasons for cutting down on the carbs is to actually look and feel healthier!

-This list of 10 high protein, low carb snacks recipes are all plant based, natural and bursting with nutrition, and best of all they won’t make you pile on the pounds but will instead help to boost fat burning and weight loss.
+This list of 10 high protein, low carb snacks recipes are all plant based, natural and bursting with nutrition.
+Best of all, they won’t make you pile on the pounds but will instead help to boost fat burning and weight loss.
 They do, of course, need to be eaten ‘instead of’ and not ‘as well as’ your usual snacks that are more than likely high in bad fats and refined sugar.

 Why Are Plant Based Snacks Healthier?